Catarina de San Juan: History

+A few years after her arrival in Mexico, Miguel de Sosa died, providing in his will for the manumission of his slave.
+Catarina was briefly married to a slave of the chino caste named Domingo Juárez.
+After his death, she was taken in by a convent, where it is said she began to have visions of the Virgin Mary and Baby Jesus.

 Catarina de San Juan, or Mirra (or Mira/Meera), followed the style of dress of her birth country, India, completely wrapped in a sari that covered her whole body.
-She could have worn the Langa Voni which consists of a blouse and a petticoat.
-It is possible that this mode of dress gave rise to the china dress.
-A few years after her arrival in Mexico, Miguel de Sosa died, providing in his will for the manumission of his slave.
-She was taken in by a convent, where it is said she began to have visions of the Virgin Mary and Baby Jesus.
+She may also have worn the langa voni, which consists of a blouse and a petticoat.
+It is possible that this mode of dress influenced the china dress, a traditional style of dress worn by Mexican women until the late 19th century, though there is no primary source evidence supporting this assertion.

-Catarina de San Juan died 5 January 1688 at the age of 82 years.
+Catarina de San Juan died 5 January 1688, at the age of 82 years.
 In Puebla de los Ángeles she was venerated as a popular saint until 1691, when the Holy Inquisition prohibited open devotion to her.
-Today, the former Jesuit church, the Templo de la Compañía, in Puebla, is known as La Tumba de la China Poblana because in its sacristy lie the remains of Catarina de San Juan.
+Today, the former Jesuit church, the Templo de la Compañía, in Puebla, is known as La Tumba de la China Poblana because in its sacristy purportedly lie the remains of Catarina de San Juan.